 Remember how much fun it was to bounce on your bed when you were a kid?
-South Carolina trampoline parks have taken the gravity-defying thrill to new heights—and it’s not just the younger set that’s flipping over the extreme sport craze.
+South Carolina trampoline parks have taken the gravity-defying thrill to new heights - and it's not just the younger set that's flipping over the extreme sport craze.

 Adults have found they can get a better workout jumping than jogging.
-An hour on a trampoline burns the same amount of calories as running four miles an hour but with less stress on the joints because the pad of the trampoline absorbs 80 percent of the shock.
+An hour on a trampoline burns the same amount of calories as running 4 miles an hour but with less stress on the joints because the pad of the trampoline absorbs 80 percent of the shock.

 Trampoline parks have become so popular, they're springing up all over South Carolina in vacation destinations like Charleston, Myrtle Beach, Columbia and Greenville.
 While jumping is the main event, most of the indoor entertainment centers also offer other action-packed activities, including trampoline dodge ball, obstacle courses, aerial silks and even a flying trapeze.

-The main attraction at all of the parks is a giant open area of connected trampolines with trampoline ramps at one end.
+The main attraction at the parks is a giant open area of connected trampolines with trampoline ramps at one end.
 Jumpers can bounce off the angled walls to perform flips and other tricks.